lastmjs/zwitterion/README.md

 # Zwitterion

 Zwitterion is a server for web applications that provides automatic transpilation, live-reload, and SPA (single-page application) support out of the box.
-It allows you to develop web platform applications using the latest versions of JavaScript or TypeScript without a complicated build step.
+It allows you to develop web platform applications using the latest versions of JavaScript, TypeScript, JSX, or TSX without a complicated build step.

 Just include files directly in `<script>` tags: